 Up Close With Apollo 11: A LIFE Photographer’s Story

 “They all started out as pilots, of course,” Morse said of Lunar Module pilot Buzz Aldrin, Command Module pilot Michael Collins and mission commander Neil Armstrong, “and they decided that they wanted to do something better, something more exciting.
-They had the desire and the vision to look further.
+They had the desire to look further.
 To go beyond.”

 “Right away,” he said, laughing, “the kids got used to me being around.
 You know how kids are; they adapt to things so much better than adults do.
 After a while, spending so much time with them, it wasn’t awkward or forced having me there.
-I was the guy who was always there, and always with a camera.
+I was the guy who was always there, and always had a camera.

-“The shot of Mike lying on the beach reading,” Morse noted of slide 16, “with a stack of paperbacks under his head really sort of captures him.
+“The shot of Mike lying on the beach reading,” Morse noted of slide 16, “with a stack of paperbacks under his head, really sort of captures him.
 It made sense that he’d be the Command Module pilot, orbiting alone above the moon while Neil and Buzz were on the surface.
-Mike was an extremely capable guy, obviously, and yet he was also very comfortable when he was by himself.
+Mike was an extremely capable guy, and yet he was also very comfortable when he was by himself.

-“These were family guys, working guys,” Morse said.
-“You could pass them on the street and not give them a second glance.
-But they were remarkable, remarkable men.
+“These were family guys,” Morse said.
+“Working men.
+You could pass them on the street and not give them a second glance.
+But they were remarkable, remarkable human beings.
 Their IQs, all of them, were damn high.
 They worked their tails off to make sure everything was checked and double-checked and triple-checked.
 They were flying to the moon, for chrissake!
 But they all led pretty normal lives, for people in such extraordinary circumstances.
 I was damn lucky to know them, and their families.”

 – Ben Cosgrove is the Editor of LIFE.com